South Aroostook, Maine

 South Aroostook is an unorganized territory in Aroostook County, Maine, United States.
 The population was 579 at the 2020 census.

 Geography

 According to the United States Census Bureau, the unorganized territory has a total area of 954.4 sqkm, of which 925.1 sqkm is land and 29.2 sqkm, or 3.06%, is water.

 There are 13 townships in the unorganized territory, including Molunkus, Benedicta, Silver Ridge, Bancroft, Upper Molunkus, North Yarmouth Academy Grant, Forkstown, and Bragg Tract.

 Demographics

+South Aroostook experienced a 50% growth in population for the 2020 census, largely due to the addition in 2019 of the former plantation of Cary, which had a population of 218 as of the 2010 census.